Business Risks

 For this reason, under legal labor management, we will focus on the development of human resources for placing the right people at the right place, the preparation of diversity management with the creation of a personnel evaluation system from a global viewpoint, intensification of hiring multinational human resources, and education of evaluators, among others.
 In addition, we will work on the effective use of labor force to accelerate operational reforms by promoting the automation and digitization of various business operations.

-Labor Issues
+Labor issues

-Under the circumstances in which a way of working suitable for the social situation and labor environment in each country is demanded, labor issues regarding working conditions, etc. may be raised between us and organizations in and out of the country, such as labor unions.
-If any labor dispute occurs, and cannot be settled promptly, the stability and continuity of business operations will be impaired.
-If the dispute becomes serious, this will have a significant impact on the supply of products and, at the same time, we may lose the trust of our customers, thereby adversely affecting results of operations, etc.
+Under the circumstances in which a way of working suitable for social situation and labor environment in each country is demanded, labor issues regarding the working conditions, etc. may be raised between us and organizations in and out of the country, such as labor unions.
+If any labor dispute occurs and cannot be settled promptly, the stability and continuity of business operations will be impaired.
+If the dispute becomes serious, this will have a significant impact on the supply of products, and we may lose the trust of our customers, thereby adversely affecting our enterprise value and business performance.

-Thus, through the promotion of the spread of "ANEST IWATA Corporate Philosophy", with our corporate policy, "Makotono kokoro" (Trustworthy & Sincere), at the core, we improve our employees' sense of belonging to our group and, at the same time, grant powers to the representatives on overseas sites in accordance with the employment conditions and evaluation system suited for the systems and realities in their respective countries, based on the administrative authority of the representatives on overseas sites, thereby endeavoring to prevent dissatisfaction with the working conditions and the labor environment.
+Thus, through the promotion of the spread of "ANEST IWATA Corporate Philosophy," with our corporate policy, "Makotono kokoro" (Trustworthy & Sincere), at the core, we improve our employees' sense of belonging to our Group and, at the same time, grant powers to the representatives on overseas sites in accordance with the employment conditions and evaluation system suited for the systems and realities in their respective countries, based on the administrative authority of the representatives on overseas sites, thereby endeavoring to prevent dissatisfaction with the working conditions and the labor environment.

 3.Risks related to IT